-2017 Brings new changes to the Pasadena Strawberry Festival.
-The Pasadena Strawberry Festival and the San Jacinto Day Foundation are almost the same organization.
+2017 Brought new changes to the Pasadena Strawberry Festival.
+The Pasadena Strawberry Festival and the San Jacinto Day Foundation were almost the same organization.
 In fact the San Jacinto Day Foundation was founded in 1967 by Beverly Jackson, Helen Alexander and George McCrocklin.
 They wrote the first bylaws for the organization and applied to the State for Articles of Incorporation, and their purpose was to promote the history of San Jacinto Day.
 As of 2017 the board has been reduced to 3 and it still performs its charter.

 The Pasadena Strawberry Festival as of February 17, 2017 is now its own 501 (c)3 nonprofit and have cut all its ties to the San Jacinto Day Foundation , but the history of how the Festival started is still there.
 Going forward the Festival will be making its own history and producing a huge event.
 Please finish reading our beginning:

 Then in 1974 a small group of citizens decided to hold the 1st San Jacinto Strawberry Festival on the Pasadena high school foot ball field under a tent.
 It was a stunt to get people to visit the new Pasadena Museum across from the Pasadena High School; little did they know that there stunt would grow into such a large event.